 James Pearson, Malheur National Wildlife Refuge Fish Biologist

 From the Marines to fish biology, that’s the unexpected journey James Pearson has traveled.
-Currently a Fish Biologist for Malheur National Wildlife Refuge and an Oregon State University doctoral student James is developing a systems model for Malheur Lake that will help guide the Harney Basin Wetland Initiative collaborative group with the choices they make for Malheur Lake’s revival.
+Currently a Fish Biologist for Malheur National Wildlife Refuge and an Oregon State University doctoral student James is developing a systems model for Malheur Lake that will help guide the Harney Basin Wetlands Collaborative with the choices they make for Malheur Lake’s revival.

 Following four years of service in the Marines James enrolled in Cabrilla Community College in Santa Cruz, CA. While James was there, California was going through a major salmon collapse which was deeply concerning to him as an avid salmon angler.
 As he started looking into what was happening he learned about a scientist known as a fish biologist and the rest is history.